-Table 18 Network Setting > Broadband > Cellular APN > Edit APN (continued)
+Table 20 Network Setting > Broadband > Cellular APN > Edit APN (continued)

-LABEL DESCRIPTION Authentication Type Select the type of authentication method peers use to connect to the Zyxel Device in cellular connections.
-In Password Authentication Protocol (PAP) peers identify themselves with a user name and password.
-In Challenge Handshake Authentication Protocol (CHAP) additionally to user name and password the Zyxel Device sends regular challenges to make sure an intruder has not replaced a peer.
-Otherwise select PAP/CHAP or None.
-PDP Type Select IPv4 if you want the Zyxel Device to run IPv4 (Internet Protocol version 4 addressing system) only.
-Select IPv6 if you want the Zyxel Device to run IPv6 (Internet Protocol version 6 addressing system) only.
-Select IPv4/IPv6 if you want the Zyxel Device to run both IPv4 and IPv6 (Internet Protocol version 4 and 6 addressing system) at the same time.
+LABEL DESCRIPTION Requested NSSAI This field is only available when you enable Network Slicing .
+Network Slice Selection Assistance Information (NSSAI) helps in the selection and service management of the correct network slices for a given end user or device.
+It allows network operators to differentiate between the various network slices available in a given area and match them to the end users' requirements.
+The NSSAI has 2 parts.
+The SST (Slice/Service Type) value specifies the type of service or application the clients connected to the Zyxel Device are using.
+01 Enhanced Mobile Broadband (eMBB) is for high bandwidth applications such as high-quality video streaming.
+Q2 Ultra-Reliable Low Latency Communication (URLLC) is for applications that require minimal delay or lag in network communications, such as online gaming, VoIP (Voice over Internet Protocol), financial trading and autonomous vehicles.
+Q3 Massive Machine Type Communication (mMTC) is for IoTs (Internet of Things) such as smart home appliances, consumer electronics and industrial IoT devices.
+The SD (Slice Differentiator) value is an optional identifier to differentiate network slices belonging to the same SST.
+Enter the NSSAI (for example, 01.00000F:01.000032) provided by your service provider for each APN.
+01 is the SST value, and 000032 is the SD value.
 IP Passthrough Slide this to the right to enable IP passthrough to allow Internet traffic of this cellular connection to go to a LAN device behind the Zyxel Device without going through NAT.
 Your LAN device will have the public IP assigned by the ISP.
 Use the Passthrough Mode field to decide which LAN device will get the ISP-assigned IP.
 Otherwise, slide this to the left to disable IP passthrough.
-See Section 7.1.2 on page 72 for more information about IP passthrough on the Zyxel Device.
-Passthrough This field is only available when you enable IP Passthrough.
+See Section 7.1.2 on page 75 for more information about IP passthrough on the Zyxel Device.
+Passthrough Mode This field is only available when you enable IP Passthrough.
 Mode Select Dynamic to allow traffic to be forwarded to the first LAN device that sends a DHCP request to the Zyxel Device.
 Select Fixed to specify a LAN device (for example, Client A) by entering its MAC address.
-Static This field is only available when you enable IP Passthrough.
-Gateway Enable A gateway connects the Zyxel Device to the Internet.
-The Zyxel Device needs to know the IP address of the gateway to route traffic from the Zyxel Device local network to external networks.
+Static Gateway This field is only available when you enable IP Passthrough .
+Enable A gateway connects the Zyxel Device to the Internet.
 When the ISP DHCP server assigns an IP address to the Zyxel Device, it includes the default gateway IP address and subnet mask value in the DHCP Offer/Ack packets.
 Slide this to the left to have the Zyxel Device automatically use the default gateway IP address and subnet mask sent by the ISP DHCP server.
-If required for IP Passthrough, slide this to the right to manually configure a static gateway address and enter the exact Static Gateway IP Address given by your ISP.
-Subnet Mask This field is only available when you enable IP Passthrough.
-Prefix This defines the number of LAN clients that can get a public IP address with IP Passthrough.
+If required for IP Passthrough , slide this to the right to manually configure a static gateway address and enter the exact Static Gateway IP Address given by your ISP.
+Static Gateway This field is only available when you enable IP Passthrough .
+Address Enter the IP address of the gateway to route traffic from the Zyxel Device local network to external networks.
+The Zyxel Device will use this IP address you configured.
+Subnet Mask Prefix This field is only available when you enable IP Passthrough.
+This defines the number of LAN clients that can get a public IP address with IP Passthrough .
 This mask is determined by the ISP.
 Enter the subnet mask prefix length of the Zyxel Device network.
 The Zyxel Device will use this subnet mask you configured.
 To use the Subnet Mask Prefix you configured, you need to enable Proxy ARP in Network Setting > Broadband > Cellular WAN .
 DHCP Lease This field is only available when you enable IP Passthrough.
-Time Enter the DHCP lease time for a DHCP client when IP Passthrough is enabled.
-Cancel Click this to exit this screen without saving.
-OK Click this to save your changes.
+Time